LitzN/hennastyles/README.md

     web: gunicorn your_app_name.wsgi:application
     ```

-14. Login to heroku cli again by writing heroku login and filling the login requirements.
+14. Login to heroku CLI again by writing heroku login and filling the login requirements.
 Next, turn off the collect static function on heroku by typing into the gitpod command line:
 `heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name`

-15. In settings.py, find the allowed hosts section and add 'your_app_name.herokuapp.com' and 'localhost'
+15. In your django settings file, find the allowed hosts section and add 'your_app_name.herokuapp.com' and 'localhost'
 so the project can be hosted by heroku and the local host.

 16. Add and commit your changes and push to github.